 What to Do: Monthly flea preventative medications can be applied at home to alleviate dog allergies, and usually suffice to keep most of those irritating insects off of your furbaby.
 If this isn’t enough, you may want to pay your vet a visit for dog allergy treatment - they may prescribe antihistamines or a cortisol to reduce the itchiness and swelling caused by flea bites.
 When medicine isn’t enough and you want to give your sensitive and itchy pup a break from going outside and picking up more fleas (or, heaven forbid, ticks), we suggest having a designated space in your home, such as Bark Potty, so that your pup has some time to mend.

 How to Tell: Just like us, some dogs get seasonal and inhalant allergies.
 Allergies to pollen and mold are quite common in dogs, and the way these allergies manifest are usually through itching their underarms, rubbing their face, or licking their paws.
 More uncommon symptoms include bronchitis or a runny nose.

 Most allergies cause your dog to itch!
-To help relieve their itchiness, CBD products may be useful.
-Various hemp sprays, oils, and chews can help your dog's itching and the anxiety associated with extreme itching.
+To help alleviate dog allergies and relieve their itchiness, CBD products may be useful.
+Various hemp sprays, oils, and chews can be good forms of dog allergy treatment and can help your dog's itching and the anxiety associated with extreme itching.